47 Ronin (2013 film): Development

-47 Ronin was first announced in December 2008, with Keanu Reeves attached to star.
+47 Ronin was first announced in December 2008, with Keanu Reeves attached to star and Chris Morgan writing the script, which appeared in the 2008 Black List of best unproduced screenplays.
 According to Variety, the film would "tell a stylized version of the story, mixing fantasy elements of the sort seen in The Lord of the Rings pics, with gritty battle scenes akin to those in films such as Gladiator."
-Universal Pictures planned to produce the film in 2009 after hiring a director and entered talks with Carl Rinsch, who has previously filmed "visual and stylish" commercials for various companies, to direct the film in November of that year.
+Universal Pictures planned to produce the film in 2009 after hiring a director, and entered talks with Carl Rinsch, who has previously filmed "visual and stylish" commercials for various companies, to direct in November of that year.

 In December 2010, the studio announced that the film would be produced and released in 3D.
 Between March and April 2011, five Japanese actors - Hiroyuki Sanada, Tadanobu Asano, Rinko Kikuchi, Ko Shibasaki and Jin Akanishi - were cast alongside Reeves, as Universal wanted the film to be more authentic instead of casting actors more recognizable in the United States.
 Universal provided Rinsch with a production budget of $175 million for the film despite his inexperience with feature-length films, which was considered by The Hollywood Reporter to be a "large-scale, downright risky" move on behalf of the studio.